kaneoriley/homage/README.md

 Homage is a simple library, designed to make it more enjoyable (or less obnoxious, depending on your viewpoint) to include open source licenses for all your used libraries.
-Features a very simple JSON interface, support for loading from either assets or a raw resource, and the `homage-recyclerview` module includes some predefined adapters and custom views for you to use straight away in your app.
+Features a very simple JSON interface, support for loading from either assets or a raw resource, and the `homage-recyclerview` module includes some predefined widgets for you to use straight away in your app.

 ## Usage